 I look forward to the next iteration of Google Glass and will continue to provide the latest technology to my clients.
 If you have any questions (South Bay real estate or Google Glass-related) please feel free to reach out to me (firstname.lastname@example.org).

 Here is an excerpt from the walkthrough that I did when Google Glass was offline and not streaming live.
 Pretty nice, huh?
 Just possibly need some better connectivity or throughput.

 - Comfortable: the fit is actually quite comfortable and it's easy to wear for several hours

 - Intuitive: the user interface is easy to navigate and you get the hang of it very quickly

 - Accurate: the voice commands and dictation are good as long as you are in a somewhat quiet environment

 Quality Photos/Video/Audio: the photos and recorded video are very high quality and the audio is pretty clear

 - Google Hangouts: multi-step setup and poor video quality during the hangout

 - Battery: Hangouts and using the device for phone calls seems to drain the battery and the device actually gets warm

-- iPhone: it doesn't work with iOS devices (yet)
+- iPhone: The Google smart glasses don't work with iOS devices (yet)